FlowFX/flowfx.de/posts/looking-for-work-am-a-django-developer-can-do-a-lot.md

 ## 2009
 A little bit of history.

 I left University in early 2009 with a degree in physics, the good-old German "Diplom" (equivalent to a Master of Science).
-From time to time I am reminded of what I did learned in University, and that is a particular way of thinking, ingrained into us students by endless exercises in higher Mathematics.
-My best example is [this story of how I finally understood list comprehensions](https://flowfx.de/blog/list-comprehensions-for-physicists/).
+From time to time I am reminded of what I learned in University, and that is a particular way of thinking, ingrained into us students by endless exercises in higher Mathematics.
+One example is [this story of how I finally understood list comprehensions](https://flowfx.de/blog/list-comprehensions-for-physicists/).

 But 2009 was not a good year for anybody looking for a job, let alone someone without any real world skills.
 My only coding skills back then consisted of a little bit of Matlab, numerically solving ordinary differential equations.
 Sounds amazing, but  it's really not.
 At least I got to experience working as a bike messenger for a few months.